Dijker/nu.dijker.HomeyPSCLI/README.md

 * test and fix Import for Apps ( net.i-dev.betterlogic maybe works, nl.bevlogenheid.countdown isnt working atm)
 * Create an Auto-Update function for the module.
 * Create new functions: Export-Zones, Export-Devices, Export-InsightsTemplates, Export-InsightsLog, Clear-InsightsLog
+* Redraw a icon.svg that looks good when displayed on Homey
 * Connect multiple Homeys

 ## Licensing